-You create a Single-Action List in OmniFocus by either selecting ‘Add Single-Action List’ in the ‘Edit’ menu or using the keyboard shortcut Command+Shift+Option+N. I generally advice to only create one Single-Action List for individual tasks you can and want to action in the near future.
+You create a Single-Action List in OmniFocus by either selecting ‘Add Single-Action List’ in the ‘File’ menu or using the keyboard shortcut Command+Shift+Option+N. I generally advice to only create one Single-Action List for individual tasks you can and want to action in the near future.
 But I have also seen implementations where individuals had a Single-Action List in each of their folders or per Area of Responsibility, e.g. ‘Customers > Single Actions’ or ‘Finance > Single Actions’.
 From a simplicity point of view I believe this segmentation doesn’t add a lot of clarity and hence has very little added value.

-Create a Single-Action List on the top level of your OmniFocus Library.
+Create a Single-Action List on the top-level of your OmniFocus Library.
 This will be used for all these one-off tasks you need to accomplish, independent to which aspect of your private or professional life they belong.
 I collect every actionable, one-off task in this one bucket.

-You can also configure OmniFocus to collect tasks from your Inbox that don’t have a assigned project into this list.
+You can also configure OmniFocus to collect tasks from your Inbox that don’t have an assigned project into this list.
 Make sure you want this and that it fits your workflow.
 If you feel you are ‘loosing’ tasks or tasks ‘disappear’, it is maybe not what you want to configure.

 In OmniFocus preferences (Menu ‘OmniFocus > Preferences’ or Command+,) under the ‘Data’-tab, you can specify how Inbox Cleanup happens.
 Based on your settings tasks without a project assigned get sorted into the Single-Action List selected here.

 Routine Maintenance Tasks Buckets